The Good, the Bad & the Ugly of Indie Films

 * Footage at the beginning and end of the film.

-* Interaction of Zombies in this film.
+* Interaction of brothers in this film.

-* Special effects, did they work, or were they too cheesy?
+* Special effects did they work or were they too cheesy?

 Bonus Marks for the following

-* No racist, sexist, or vulgar comments.
+* No racist, sexist, vulgar comments, or actions.